Pedro Chirivella: 2019–20 season

 On 3 September 2019, Chirivella was named in Liverpool's 25-man Premier League squad for the 2019–20 season.
 On 25 September – 3 years and 4 months after his last appearance for Liverpool – he came off the bench in an EFL Cup game against Milton Keynes Dons, replacing Naby Keïta after 63 minutes as his club won 2–0.
 However, it later emerged that Chirivella was in fact ineligible to feature in the tie, as he did not have international clearance.
 Liverpool were subsequently fined £200,000 by the FA, half of which was suspended.

 Nantes

 On 12 June 2020, Liverpool announced that Chirivella would join French side Nantes when his contract expired at the end of the season.
 He signed a three-year deal at the Ligue 1 club.
 He made his debut on 21 August as the season began with a goalless draw at Bordeaux.

 Chirivella scored his first goal for Nantes on 22 September 2021, in a 3–1 home win over neighbours Brest; he was named the best player of the match by sports daily L'Équipe.
 The following 28 April, he extended his contract to 2026, and days later he played as the Canaris defeated Nice 1–0 in the 2022 Coupe de France Final.

+In August 2023, manager Pierre Aristouy made Chirivella the club's captain, saying that the player shared his views on how best to play.

+Panathinaikos

+On 28 June 2025, Chirivella signed with Greek Super League club Panathinaikos.